HB-Stratos/FOC_Ears/README.md

 - SimpleFOC requires that PlatformIO ``lib_archive = false``.
 If it isn't your code will compile and run, but behave weirdly in all sorts of strange ways.
 Be careful.
 - The Motors claim they can handle 12V, but I have driven them to 20V with no issues.
 I just went with 15V as I didn't need the torque and it slowed the motor heating up should an ear become blocked.
 - This project started with me trying to use silent stepper drivers and motors for the motion instead of FOC.
 However, the holding current being constantly drawn by the stepper motors made them get very hot while still lacking torque to not miss steps.
 Still, using TMC2209 stepper drivers might work for smaller animatronics such as blinking eyes.
+- If you can't upload the code with error Access Denied, check if you have a 3D printer slicer such as Cura open.
+It was automatically trying to connect to all COM ports for me, blocking code uploads.

 ## Thanks